 What should I do if I need to take my child out of school early or for a sustained period of time?

 Taking children out of school should be seen as a last resort and alternative provision should be exhausted before taking the option to take your child out of the school day or for long periods of time.
-Please make sure you speak with the Head of School or Deputy Headteacher should there be circumstances where this may need to happen.
+Please make sure you speak with the Head of School should there be circumstances where this may need to happen.

 Schools are not permitted to and will not authorise any term-time holidays.